(Non-)formality of the extended Swiss Cheese operads: A colored operad associated to a operad map

 \subsection{The painted colored operad associated to an operad}

 Given an ordinary operad $\op P$ we may build another two colored operad $\op P_{paint}$ by declaring that

-with all other spaces of operations trivial, and with the obvious compositions derived from the compositions in $\op P$.
+and with the obvious compositions derived from the compositions in $\op P$.
 In other words, the operad $\op P_{paint}$ is defined by declaring (or "painting") some inputs and the output in color 2.
 Mind that we require here that if any inputs are "painted" in color 2, then so must be the output.
 Again, the construction $\op P \to \op P_{paint}$ is obviously functorial,